skypjack/entt/docs/md/entity.md

 required.<br/>
 This is why function definitions for cloning have been moved to the user space.
-The `visit` member function of the `registry` class can help filling the gap, along with the range-`assign` functionality.
+The `visit` member function of the `registry` class can help filling the gap, along with the `insert` functionality.

 A general purpose cloning function could be defined as: